 \begin{lemma} Let $k$ be a positive integer, and let $l$ be an integer satisfying the conditions $(k,l)=1$ and $l\equiv 1$ \textup{(mod $(4,k)$)}.
 Then uniformly in $k$ one has where and the implied constant is absolute. \end{lemma} \begin{proof} This is Lemma 2.1 in \cite{Balog.Wooley} (which, in turn, follows from Iwaniec \cite[Corollary 1]{Iwaniec} and Rieger \cite[Satz 1]{Rieger}). \end{proof}

 \begin{lemma} Let $0< a< 1,$ $x \geq 2$, $1 \leq k \leq x^{a}$, and $l\in \mathbb{Z}$.
 Then there is a constant $C(a)>0$ depending only on $a$ such that

 \end{lemma} \begin{proof}It suffices to assume that $x\geq x_{0}(a)$, where $x_{0}(a)>0$ is a large constant depending only on $a$.
-By Merten's Theorem, we have where $c_{0}>0$ is an absolute constant.
+We have where $c_{0}>0$ is an absolute constant.
 We obtain Therefore, if $(l,k)=1$ and $l\equiv 1$ (mod $(4,k)$), from Lemma \ref{LEMMA.IWANIEC} we obtain where $C(a)>0$ is a constant depending only on $a$.

-Let us denote If $n\in \Lambda$, then $n\equiv 1$ (mod $4$) (since $n\in <P_{1}>$).
+Let us denote If $n\in \Lambda$, then $n\equiv 1$ (mod $4$) (since $n\in \langle P_{1}\rangle$).
 We see that if $l\not\equiv 1$ (mod $(4,k)$), then $T=0$ and \eqref{S.PROGRESS} follows.
 Hence, we can assume that $l\equiv 1$ (mod $(4,k)$).
 Suppose that $\delta = (l,k)>1$.
 If $n\in \Lambda$, then $\delta | n$.
-Therefore, if $\delta\notin <P_{1}>$, then $T=0$ and \eqref{S.PROGRESS} follows.
-Hence, we can assume that $\delta \in <P_{1}>$.
+Therefore, if $\delta\notin \langle P_{1}\rangle$, then $T=0$ and \eqref{S.PROGRESS} follows.
+Hence, we can assume that $\delta \in \langle P_{1}\rangle$.